-Fig.\,\ref{fig:speed_meter_intra_cavity} shows two equivalent intra-filtering speed meter schemes without the RSE mirror.
-In terms of complexity, it is the same as the previous sloshing cavity scheme, but the sensitivity performance is different.
+Figure \ref{fig:speed_meter_intra_cavity} shows two equivalent intracavity filtering speed-meter schemes without the RSE mirror.
+In terms of complexity, it is the same as the previous sloshing-cavity scheme, but the sensitivity performance is different.
 As we will show, it has two interesting features.
 The {\it first} one is that it also has a speed response and the characteristic frequency $\omega_s$, up to which the speed response dominates, is given by

 This differs from Eq.\,\eqref{eq:sloshing_frequency} by an extra factor of $\sqrt{T_{\rm ITM}}$, the transmissivity coefficient of the arm cavity ITMs.
 Thus the sloshing frequency is determined by the compound mirror formed by the ITMs and the sloshing mirror.
 This feature makes it appealing in the sense that we can realize a speed meter with a relatively short sloshing cavity.
 For example, given the ITM transmittance $T_{\rm ITM}=0.01$ and $T_s=900$ppm, we can set the sloshing frequency around 100Hz for a 100m sloshing cavity.
-However, this is very challenging for the speed meter proposed in~\cite{Purdue02}, in which case the sloshing mirror transmittance $T_s$ need to be $90$ppm given a 100m sloshing cavity.
+However, this is very challenging for the speed meter proposed in~\cite{Purdue02}, in which case the sloshing mirror transmittance $T_s$ needs to be $90$ppm given a 100m sloshing cavity.
 The {\it second} interesting feature is that it can also have a position response at low frequencies when the parameters are chosen properly.
 This can possibly provide a way to create a \textit{Local Oscillator} (LO) for a practical readout scheme similar to the DC readout realization described in~\cite{Wang13}.